powsybl/powsybl.github.io/index.md

 # Features
-Powsybl provides IIDM (iTesla Internal Data Model), a complete grid model (substations, voltage levels, AC and DC lines, two and three windings transformers, generators, loads, shunt and static VAR compensators...).
+Powsybl provides IIDM (iTesla Internal Data Model), a complete grid model (substations, voltage levels, AC and DC lines, two and three windings transformers, batteries, generators, loads, shunt and static VAR compensators...).
 The grid model can be extended with extensions to complete the modelling of the equipments.
 It also provides importers and exporters for several common exchange formats ([Entso-E CIM/CGMES](https://www.entsoe.eu/digital/common-information-model/cim-for-grid-models-exchange/), [UCTE-DEF](https://cimug.ucaiug.org/Groups/Model%20Exchange/UCTE-format.pdf)...).